-There has been no shortage of movie premieres this year.
-Part of the overload is due to all the great movies that were supposed to come out in 2020, but were ultimately delayed amid the pandemic — until now.
-From independent dramas (
+It’s been a packed year for everyone, even for the film industry.
+Part of the overload is due to all the great movies that were supposed to come out in 2020, but were ultimately delayed — until now.
+From film festival dramedies (

-The Green Knight) to blockbuster animated features ( Raya and the Last Dragon) to critically-acclaimed shorts ( The Human Voice), here are the 12 best movies of 2021 (so far).
+Shiva Baby) to blockbuster musicals ( West Side Story) to critically-acclaimed shorts ( The Human Voice), here are the 18 best movies of 2021 (so far).

-After COVID-19 forced Hollywood to halt production and postpone premieres, this year’s movie release schedule has been unusual, to say the least — and many films on this list were completed (and seen and reviewed by critics) well before their U.S. debuts.
+Thanks to the pandemic, which forced Hollywood to halt production and postpone premieres, this year’s movie release schedule has been unusual, to say the least — and many films on this list were completed, and seen and reviewed by critics, well before their U.S. debuts.
 One feature included below,

 , Judas and the Black Messiah was even eligible for awards contention in the 2020 cycle, even though it wasn’t released in the U.S. until February 2021.
 Several others, like Zola and Limbo, were supposed to hit theaters last year, but saw their release dates delayed amid COVID-19.
-Still more, like The Human Voice, were shot (safely) in the midst of the pandemic after the production hiatus.
+Still more, like Licorice Pizza, were shot (safely) in the midst of the pandemic after the production hiatus.

 After last year’s disastrous series of events, these movies are well worth the wait.
 Below, see the

-best movies of 2021 — and be sure to bookmark this list, as we’ll be updating it throughout the year.
+best movies of 2021.
 1 Judas and the Black Messiah Courtesy of Warner Bros.
 Pictures 2 Barb and Star Go To Vista Del Mar is like Barb and Star Go to Vista Del Mar Bridesmaids on an acid trip.
 Kristen Wiig and Annie Mumolo star as two Nebraskan women who vacation to Florida’s (fictional) Vista Del Mar, hoping to get their groove back — and find themselves fending off villain Sharon Gordon Fisherman (also played by Wiig), who seeks personal revenge on the resort town.
 With a singular comedic vision and a visual palette reminiscent of Lisa Frank stationery, Barb and Star is irresistible.
 3 The Human Voice

 Spanish visionary Pedro Almodóvar’s first English-language film is a loose adaptation of Jean Cocteau’s play of the same name.
 In a short runtime of just 30-ish minutes,